thelittlepony/Testboxed-Runtime/README.md

 > Testboxed is a sort of standard for 2D games that specifies what the APIs and file formats should be, and how everything fits together.
 I developed it myself, as neither GameMaker nor Unity suited my needs.

+> Even it's mostly vibe-coded (made with help of AI), it's working stable, and I developed the engine's architecture myself.

 ## Features
 - Built-in debug mode overlay (F3)
 - Dynamic C# script compilation (like Unity)